aleksey00/dust-fairy/README.md

 For a full list of items [link](#list-of-items-used-in-this-project)

 ## HOW IT WORKS
 System is composed of the Arduino MEGA that controls gates and main contactor via relays.
-Arduino collects information from pressure sensors of the main pipeworks and solenoid plate, temperature and humidity from main box temp sensor.
+Arduino collects information from pressure sensors of the main pipeworks and solenoid plate, temperature and humidity from main electronics box temp sensor.
 High and low from OPTO-ISOLATORS connected to a 12v buttons and 24v solenoid in the Edgebander electronics.
 Arduino controls set of OPTO-ISOLATED relays which in turn control air solenoids and 120v contactor, LED lights and 12v cooling fan for the electronics housing.

-Signal

 Blast gates type auto:
 - air controlled.
-Relay controls solenoids for open and close gates eith pneumatic piston connected to air.
+Relay controls solenoids for open and close gates via pneumatic piston connected to compressed air system
-- e-motor controlled.
-Relay controls stepmotor to open the gate or close appropriate gates.
-Blast gates type manual:
-- blast gate that has a sensor for open or closed position.
-Once open manually it will start the dust collection system, with one safety gate always open in order to prevent system collapse one quickly closed.

 Safety measures programmed:
-- [x] System has 10 seconds off delay of the dust collection system with all gates open.
+- [x] 10 seconds off delay of the dust collection system with all gates open.
-- [x] System has always open gates once off.
+- [x] always open gates once off.
-- [x] System has one designated safety gate always trigger open when manual button is activated without other equipment running.
+- [x] one designated safety gate always trigger open when manual button is activated without other equipment running.
 - [x] System will not open any additional gates if manual button is pressed while other equipments is running.
-- [x] System has high air pressure sensor build in to monitor and display warning message with air pressure below programmed value.
+- [x] high air pressure sensor build in to monitor and display warning message with air pressure below programmed value.

 - [ ] System should have negative air pressure sonsors build it for safety to open all gates once clogged and cycle trhough to clear the clog.
-- [ ] System should have sensors on blast gate for open close confirmation. (sensors could be sonic or metal detect).
+- [ ] System should have sensors on blast gate for open close confirmation. (could be sonic or metal detect).

 ## BUILD PROCESS
-Pictures
+Pictures here
 ## RESULTS
-Working video and gifs
+Working video and gifs here
 ## FUTURE IMPROVEMENTS